accorvin-test-organization/org-management/README.md

 Configuration of organization membership and automation to apply this membership via GitHub Actions automation.

-## Automation Setup

-We use [Peribolos](https://docs.prow.k8s.io/docs/components/cli-tools/peribolos/) to manage organization membership.
-The membership is defined in [config/organization_members.yaml][membership_config]].
-We then use a GitHub action, defined in [.github/workflows/apply-org-membership.yaml](.github/workflows/apply-org-membership.yaml) to automatically apply the membership after any change to the membership config.

-This automation depends on a GitHub ]personal access token with read and write permissions to organization members.
-The token value is saved in this repository as a repository secret with name `ORG_MANAGEMENT_TOKEN`.

 ## Making Changes to Organization Membership

 Addition or removal of users to/from the organization should be made by editing